 Do not take this question lightly.

-If you have any pain or any symptoms at all, describe them as best you can.
+If you have any pain or symptoms, describe them as best you can.
 If you’re not sure, it’s okay to say so.

 For that reason, report all pain or discomfort to first responders.
-And if you don’t feel anything yet, consider letting them know you aren’t sure because you feel shaken up.
+And if you don’t feel anything yet, consider telling them you aren’t sure because you feel shaken up.

 Be Mindful Of What You Say

-Know that any or all words you say can end up in an accident report and be used against you, if at all possible.
-Now, if you talk to medical professionals at the scene of the crash, they may ask if you’d like to visit the emergency room.
+Know that any words you say can end up in an accident report and be used against you, if at all possible.
+Now, if you talk to medical professionals at the crash scene, they may ask if you’d like to visit the emergency room.
 You can choose to ride in an ambulance or go on your own or with a partner.

 Once you get there, there are things to be mindful of while receiving treatment at your local hospital.

-I can’t stress enough that everything you say to the police, doctors, nurses, investigators, insurance companies, and the like will end up writing.
+I can’t stress enough that everything you say to the police, doctors, nurses, investigators, insurance companies, and the like will end up written.

-Defense lawyers will scrutinize what you said and will try to use it against you if they can.
-Therefore, it is crucial that you are careful what you say to the on-scene responders and also what you say at the emergency room.
+Defense lawyers will scrutinize what you said and try to use it against you if they can.
+Therefore, you must be careful what you say to the on-scene responders and also what you say at the emergency room.

-You need to be honest and tell the doctors and nurses what happened to your body in the accident to treat you properly.
+You must be honest and tell the doctors and nurses what happened to your body in the accident to treat you properly.